 When you visit Virginia Beach, you’ll probably be spending the majority of your time IN, ON, or AROUND some type of water.
 It just depends on which activities tickle your flippers.
-Here are 7 tips for water sports in Virginia Beach.
+Here are 7 excellent watersports in Virginia Beach.

 This seven watersports activities you can do:

 - Rudee Inlet: jet skiing, parasailing, and more!

 - Boarding: Boogie, Skim, or Skin?

 - Stand Up Paddleboarding (SUP)